 Training Coordinator Salary

 Average Training Coordinators in the United States make around $47K per year.
 Including potential bonuses and profit sharing proceeds (more than $5K for each in exceptional cases) overall income bottoms out near $31K and hits $66K on the high end.
 While the particular city and experience level impact pay for this group, the company is the most influential factor.
 The majority of Training Coordinators claim high levels of job satisfaction.
 A large number report receiving medical coverage from their employers and a fair number collect dental insurance.
 Men are in the minority of survey respondents, with female Training Coordinators making up 74 percent.
-The numbers in this rundown were provided by PayScale's salary survey participants.

 Job Description for Training Coordinator